 This separation is part of a conscious effort to have browser vendors take responsibility for the implementation for their browsers.
 Selenium makes use of these third party drivers where possible, but also provides its own drivers maintained by the project for the cases when this is not a reality.

 The Selenium framework ties all of these pieces together through a user-facing interface that enables the different browser backends to be used transparently, enabling cross-browser and cross-platform automation.

 Selenium setup is quite different from the setup of other commercial tools.
-To use Selenium in your automation project you need to install the language bindings libraries for your language of choice.
-In addition you will need WebDriver binaries for the browsers you want to automate and run test on.
+Before you can start writing Selenium code, you have to install the language bindings libraries for your language of choice, the browser you want to use, and the driver for that browser.

 If you wish to start with a low-code/record and playback tool, please check Selenium IDE